2026 Knowlton Literary Festival

 Lyse Doucet, C.M., O.B.E., was born in eastern Canada.
 She is the BBC’s Chief International Correspondent and a senior presenter who anchors news programs for BBC World TV and World Service Radio.
 She is regularly deployed to present special news coverage from the field, interview world leaders and report across the BBC’s domestic and global outlets.

-Before joining the BBC’s team of presenters in 1999, Lyse spent 15 years as a BBC foreign correspondent with postings in Jerusalem, Amman, Islamabad, Tehran, Kabul and Abidjan.
-She is a regular visitor to the Middle East and has covered major stories in the region since 1994, when she established the BBC’s office in Amman, Jordan.
+Lyse Doucet joined the BBC’s team of presenters in 1999 after 15 years as a foreign correspondent, reporting from Jerusalem, Amman, Islamabad, Tehran, Kabul, and Abidjan.
+A longtime Middle East specialist, she has covered major regional stories since establishing the BBC’s Amman bureau in 1994.